Best thing about Bovada:

 Cruise ship slot returns

-A Wizard of Vegas member who says that he used to run casinos on cruise ships, says the paybacks were set to 84%.
+A Wizard of Vegas member who says that he used to run casinos on cruise ships, says the RTPs were set to 84%.
 (WoV)

-How much of the payback comes from the jackpot
+How much of the RTP comes from the jackpot

-Most of the payback on a typical slot comes from the small pays, not from the jackpot.
-In fact, the jackpot usually comprises less than 1% of the total payback.
-The main exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the total return.
-Here's what portion of the total payback is comprised of the jackpot for various machines.
+Most of the RTP on a typical slot comes from the small pays, not from the jackpot.
+In fact, the jackpot usually comprises less than 1% of the total return.
+The main exception are the huge progressive slots like Megabucks, where the jackpot is a huge part of the amount paid out.
+Here's what portion of the total return is comprised of the jackpot for various machines.
 And by the way, as I write this, this is the most complete list of such data anywhere on the Internet.
+Are you seeing a trend?

 Portion of Payback that comes from the Jackpot